MpuzaInc/Machine-Learning-Fundamentals/README.md

 A repository to help the TVET Curriculum educators to explore some practical concepts in machine learning based on how RTB curriculum structured, This repo will be updated with new Learning outcomes soon, stay checking updates.
 # 🧼 1.
 Data Preprocessing Techniques with Synthetic Data

 This Jupyter notebook demonstrates key data preprocessing techniques using a small synthetic dataset.
-It is designed as a learning tool for students and beginners in data science.
+It is designed as a learning tool for Teachers / students and beginners in Machine Learning.

+## ✨ Covered Topics
+you are welcome to contribute to this repo if you are passionate to help others especially educators
 ---

 ## ✨ Covered Topics